Sohailaaa/firebasepythonproject/README.md

+this project aims to trim videos stored in firestore into clips and store them again in different categories in firestore

 # python_trimmer

 * right click on the file test1 >properties>security tab >edit >choose user whatever it is >give fullcontrol to it >ok